Temp Mail Logo

 What is an email blacklist?

-An email blacklist (also called a DNSBL — DNS-based Blackhole List, or RBL — Real-time Blackhole List) is a database maintained by anti-spam organizations that tracks IP addresses and domains known to send spam, host malware, or engage in phishing.
-Receiving mail servers query these lists in real time to decide whether to accept, filter, or reject incoming email.
-A listing on even one major blacklist like Spamhaus ZEN can cause a significant portion of email from that IP to be rejected or sent to spam.
+An email blacklist (also called a DNSBL, DNS-based Blackhole List, or RBL, Real-time Blackhole List) is a database maintained by anti-spam organisations that tracks IP addresses and domains known to send spam, host malware, or engage in phishing.
+Receiving mail servers query these lists in real time during the SMTP connection to decide whether to accept, filter, or reject incoming email.
+A listing on even one major blacklist like Spamhaus ZEN can cause a significant portion of email from that IP to be rejected before it ever reaches a spam filter.

 How does a DNSBL lookup work?

-The lookup mechanism uses the DNS system.
-To check if IP 1.2.3.4 is listed on zen.spamhaus.org, a DNS query is made for the A record of 4.3.2.1.zen.spamhaus.org (the IP reversed and appended to the zone).
-If an A record is returned, the IP is listed — the return code (such as 127.0.0.2) often encodes the reason.
-An NXDOMAIN response means the IP is clean.
-Domain-based lists (like DBL, URIBL) work similarly but use the domain name directly.
+The lookup mechanism uses standard DNS A-record queries.
+To check if IP 1.2.3.4 is listed on zen.spamhaus.org, a DNS query is made for the A record of 4.3.2.1.zen.spamhaus.org.
+The IP reversed and appended to the zone.
+If an A record is returned, the IP is listed.
+The return code (such as 127.0.0.2) often encodes the reason for listing.
+An NXDOMAIN response means the IP is not listed.
+Domain-based lists like DBL and URIBL work similarly but use the domain name directly without reversing.

 What should I do if my IP or domain is blacklisted?

-First, identify and fix the root cause — this could be compromised email accounts sending spam, a malware infection, a linked domain appearing in spam campaigns, or a sudden spike in sending volume that triggered automated listing.
-Once the underlying issue is resolved, visit each blacklist's website directly to submit a delisting request.
-Most major lists like Spamhaus offer automated removal tools.
-After delisting, monitor your sending reputation closely.
+First, identify and fix the root cause.
+This could be a compromised email account sending spam, a malware-infected server, a linked domain appearing in phishing campaigns, or a sudden spike in sending volume that triggered automated listing.
+Once the underlying issue is resolved, visit each blacklist's website to submit a delisting request.
+Most major lists like Spamhaus and Barracuda offer automated removal tools online.
+After delisting, monitor sending reputation closely and consider setting up DMARC aggregate reporting to catch future authentication failures early.

 How long does blacklist removal take?

 It varies by list.
 Spamhaus typically processes removal requests within 24 hours if the spam source is genuinely resolved.
-Barracuda BRBL offers automated delisting that can take effect within hours.
-Some smaller lists auto-expire entries after a set period if no new spam is detected from the IP.
-During the removal period, consider using a different IP or a reputable email service provider to maintain deliverability.
+Barracuda BRBL offers automated self-service delisting that can take effect within hours.
+SpamCop listings auto-expire after spam reports stop arriving.
+Typically within 24-48 hours of clean sending.
+Some smaller lists auto-expire entries after a set period.
+During the removal period, consider routing email through a different sending IP or using a reputable ESP like SendGrid or Mailgun to maintain deliverability for time-sensitive messages.

 Which blacklists matter most for email deliverability?